Dimtemp/Azure-Academy/vm-deploy-portal.md

-# Lab: Deploying a VM.
+# Lab: Deploying a Virtual Machine

-## Exercise 1: Deploy an Azure VM from the Azure portal.
+## Exercise 1: Deploy an Azure VM from the Azure portal

 #### Task 1: Open the Azure Portal